pk-zhu/APMG/README.md

 # ULGGR (Ultra-Large Gymnosperm Genomes Reduction)
-## A pipeline for masking the genome, starting from a fasta file or a GFF file.
+## A pipeline for masking the genome, starting from a fasta file or a gff file.

 > ***By Pengkai Zhu***
 >